picotech/picosdk-matlab-picovna-vector-network-analyzer-toolbox/README.md

 ## Copyright and licensing

 See [LICENSE.md](LICENSE.md) for license terms.

-*PicoVNA* is a trademark of Pico Technology Ltd.
+*PicoVNA* is a registered trademark of Pico Technology Ltd.

 *MATLAB* is a registered trademark of The Mathworks, Inc. *RF Toolbox* is a registered trademark of The Mathworks, Inc.

 *Windows* is a registered trademark of Microsoft Corporation.

-Copyright � 2017-2018 Pico Technology Ltd. All rights reserved.
+Copyright © 2017-2018 Pico Technology Ltd. All rights reserved.